What Is Upper Back Pain?

 - Weak core (abdominal) muscles

-While it’s relatively rare, certain cancers that affect the thoracic cavity or thoracic spine may also lead to chronic upper back pain.
+Finally, while it’s relatively rare, certain cancers or infections that affect the thoracic cavity or thoracic spine may also lead to chronic upper back pain.

 If you’re experiencing any numbness in your arms, legs, or chest, or loss of bowel control, it could be a sign of a serious problem.
 Likewise, if you suffer from a lung condition.
-Always talk to a doctor immediately if you’re experiencing these symptoms or related conditions with upper back pain.
+Always talk to a doctor immediately if you’re experiencing these symptoms.

 - Losing weight